-It permits to mitigate and eventually reverse the disastrous impact created by various technologies and human activities (?).
+Climate change is an increasingly urgent economic, environmental and social issue across the globe.
+It is imperative now more than ever that scientists identify all possible factors that contribute to global warming.
+It permits to mitigate and eventually reverse the disastrous impact created by various technologies and human activities (Hoeppe, 2016).
 The present article has introduced the argument that commercial flights between major international airports must be studied in detail since these are suspected to figure among key causes of observed changes in climatic indicators, due to their effects on the formation of particle-laden vortices that affect the atmospheric distribution of water vapor.
 Scientists, along with the industry and policy makers have neglected this factor.
 Worse, the logic exposed in this article indicates that it is not just the burning of the fuel and the subsequent greenhouse gas emissions that need to be abated, the creation of the vortices themselves with fossil- or biofuel is increasing the risk of irreversible impact on life on Earth.
 Although there is a need for a lot more study and experimentation, the logic built up in this first approach confirms that this physical effect (as opposed to a chemical effect) impacting climate change merits more and urgent attention.

-The authors understand that the logic outlined contradicts some extant models of the causes of climate change, such as the suggestion that CO2 is primarily responsible for rising temperatures.
+The authors understand that the logic outlined contradicts some extant models of the causes of climate change, such as the suggestion that $CO_2$ is primarily responsible for rising temperatures.
 However, this article suggests that, instead, climate change may also be driven primarily by shifts in patterns of global atmospheric circulation powered by persistent, large-scale vortices mainly caused by the vortices left by commercial air traffic.
 Because this traffic is so densely concentrated along the most highly-traveled routes, the vortices become semi-permanent, and their effects on atmospheric circulation are suspected to cause widespread changes in how the atmosphere traps and releases heat.